python-trio/cookiecutter-trio/README.rst

 Todo:

 * hook for copying license files
-* hook for deleting appveyor.yml if unneeded
-* get pytest set up properly
 * add a test that we can run cookiecutter, install, run tests, run towncrier, docs work (maybe run the travis script?)
-* CI setup
-* RTD setup
-* switch to:
-  * earliest python version?
-  * support pypy?
-  * add notes on how to remove windows/macos/linux testing if desired
-* figure out how to do ReST headlines in index.rst and README.rst
 * switch to pytest-trio